Real-time monitoring and response plans: Creating procedures

 - There is no substitute for regular, frequent interactions with an implementing partner.
 Regular visits or calls can alert you to concerns as they arise.

-While other resources on implementation monitoring may cover the overall monitoring and documentation of a study (for example, interviews with staff and procedures for periodic, detailed back-checks), this resource is a more procedural guide for action plans around key indicators of changes and concerns.
+While our companion resource on implementation monitoring covers the overall monitoring and documentation of a study (for example, interviews with staff and procedures for periodic, detailed back-checks), this resource is a more procedural guide for action plans around key indicators of changes and concerns.

 A good monitoring procedure helps researchers learn about major deviations from plans by observing indicators of how the intervention, data collection, and other essential processes (e.g., data transfer or informed consent) are operating.
 Researchers should identify a limited set of need-to-know indicators and decide how to track them.
 These monitoring activities should continue throughout the design, pilot, and implementation of a randomized evaluation.
 This resource guides readers to: